-The simplest method to submit documents is through the submission of the FHIR Document Bundle to a HTTP POST request to a [base] / Bundle endpoint.
+Data Recipients that want to receive FHIR Documents from Data Sources need to at a minimum support the submission of the FHIR Document Bundle to a HTTP POST request to a [base]/Bundle endpoint.

 This will create the new Bundle resource in a server-assigned location with a server assigned id for the Bundle resource.
 (Note: this transaction pattern does not support conditional create which allows the resource to be created only if it does not already exist on the server.)